 Q: Do you have any joint degree programs?

 A: Yes, we offer joint degree programs in Law and Accounting (J.D.–M.P.A.), Law and Business (J.D.–M.B.A.), Law and Community & Regional Planning (J.D.–M.C.R.P.), Law and Gerontology (J.D.–M.A.), Law and Journalism and Mass Communications (J.D.–M.A.), Law and Political Science (J.D.–M.A.), and Law and Psychology (J.D.–M.A. and J.D.–PhD), and Law and Public Health (J.D.–M.A.).
 Click here for more information on each particular joint degree program.

 Q: What classes will I take my first year?

 A: The first year curriculum is set for you.
-All first year students take the following foundational, building block legal courses: Civil Procedure; Contracts; Criminal Law; Foundational Legal Skills: Research, Writing, and Professionalism; International Perspectives; Property; and Torts.
+All first year students take the following foundational, building block legal courses: Civil Procedure; Contracts; Criminal Law; Legal Research and Writing; International Perspectives; Property; and Torts.

 Q: What is a Program of Concentrated Study?

 A: A Program of Concentrated Study provides a sequence of coursework in a particular field of law for students interested in gaining a development of skills, values, and doctrines in a particular area.
 Currently, the College of Law has established Programs of Concentrated Study in Alternative Dispute Resolution, Business Law, Intellectual Property Law, Litigation, and Solo and Small Law Firm Practice.